 Naughton’s technique proved successful and was able to generate complex tissues that were virtually indistinguishable from those found in nature.
 However, at the time of her discovery, little work had been done in this area, and many of her ideas were met with skepticism.
 As a result, she became skillful at presenting her research in a way that would garner further funding and support.
 This helped her develop entrepreneurial skills that would later land her in a variety of executive roles with major biotechnology companies, including her own.

-In 1986, she founded Advanced Tissue Sciences in New York.
-She later moved the company to La Jolla, Calif. to take advantage of the biotech community that was beginning to develop in and around San Diego.
+In 1986, she co-founded Advanced Tissue Sciences in New York.
+She later moved the company to La Jolla, California to take advantage of the biotech community that was beginning to develop in and around San Diego.
 The company went public in 1988, and Naughton received a patent for her matrix technology in 1990.
 She has held a variety of posts with the Advanced Tissue Sciences, such as executive vice president and COO (1991-1995), president and COO (1995-2000), and president (2000-2002).
 In 2002, she was named vice chairman of the board of directors.

 Meanwhile, Naughton developed a variety of other novel treatments and tissue engineering processes.
 Of particular note, through a joint venture with Smith & Nephew, Advanced Tissue Sciences brought several successful skin grafting products to market.

 The firm’s Transcyte product, for instance, was used to treat second- and third-degree burn patients.
 The temporary synthetic skin product covers wounds more effectively than other dressings with a low rate of rejection by the human body.
 It may be used to cover burn wounds while a patient’s body recovers enough to begin regenerating new skin on its own.
 A second product, Dermagraft, is used to repair skin wounds as well, but it grafts itself to the patient’s own tissue and becomes part of the person’s body.
 It is used extensively to treat patients with diabetic foot ulcers.